Welcome

 Share with your team

-Every capture (called a "check" in Crosscheck) can be shared in two ways:
+Every check can be shared in three ways:

 • Public link — Generate a shareable URL that anyone can view without logging in.